 The Metropolitan Council will provide information on construction activities every Friday throughout construction.
 Subscribe to receive construction activity updates by email or text in the signup box in the right column.

-Minnehaha Creek Trail Bridge in St. Louis Park
+Weekly Construction Photo: Minnehaha Creek in St. Louis Park

 On-going Activities Update

-Crews continue to perform ongoing grading and retaining wall work.
-Piling work will begin mid-September.
+Crews continue to perform grading and retaining wall work.
+A few of the retaining walls have been completed and crews are beginning to backfill around the wall, which will then allow other construction activities to begin.
 Utility companies are also working in the area and near Flying Cloud Drive towards the east.

 LRT Bridge at I-494/Flying Cloud Drive in Eden Prairie